Supporting a Healthy Madison River

 VOLUNTEER

-2025 Summer Fundraising Gala
+Annual Summer Fundraising Gala

 Please block your calendar for the 2nd Saturday of each July!

-This year’s gala will be held at Madison Double R on the river.
-July 12, 2025.
+Next year’s gala will be held on July 11, 2026.

 — Albert Einstein